LIGO's Commissioning Break Ends, O3 Resumes

 "The P-Cal baffles are made from a super-polished stainless steel coated with diamond-like carbon, an absorptive black coating.
 One can call such a baffle a black mirror.
 Imagine some scattered light comes in contact with one of these black mirrors.
 The black coating absorbs a significant fraction of infrared scattered light.
 Additionally, the baffles are formed or/and tilted in order to guide any light that is not absorbed by the black coating away from the test mass.
 The super polished surface of the baffles is essential to control direction of the reflection.”

 LIGO Hanford completed over 200 individual tasks, small and large, during the October break.
 Among those, some of the biggest were replacing some aging vacuum equipment, amputating an entire segment of the vacuum system that was not in use, and replacing a window between two HAM chambers that was scattering the laser beam that passed through it.
 LHO also replaced a fiber-optic cable in its laser squeezer device, and began construction of two wind fences, one at the end of each arm--As of November 1st, the wind fence was still under construction.
 Below are a few pictures showing some the work that was done during the break.

 New Turbomolecular Pump

 Since LIGO's vacuum system is so critical, it is important that all the systems designed to keep LIGO's vacuum as pristine and secure as it is are maintained at high levels.
-At LHO, that meant replacing some ageing turbomolecular pumps (see photo at right).
+At LHO, that meant replacing some aging turbomolecular pumps (see photo at right).
 At 20-years old, the pumps had reached the end of their expected lifetimes, so replacements were ordered to make sure that LIGO Hanford's vacuum system will be secure for another 20 years.